glowieframework/glowie/README.md

 Forget about those fancy frameworks with thousands of useless functions and classes with stuff you will never use.
 Glowie is packed with only what you need for your application to run smoothly.

 ## Getting started
-[Read the docs](https://github.com/glowieframework/glowie/wiki) to know how to start using Glowie to create awesome stuff.
+[Read the docs](https://github.com/glowieframework/glowie/wiki) to know how to start using Glowie to create something awesome.

 ## Credits
 Glowie is currently being developed by [Gabriel Silva](https://eugabrielsilva.tk).